tassa-yoniso-manasi-karoto/giita/README.md

 - this script is provided here "for posterity" and will not be actively maintained
 - To chant in the Saṁyok style, uncomment  "/\*font-weight: 300;\*/" in the embedded CSS to create a visual difference between long and short syllables.
 - keep in mind that syllable delimitations and tone rules can be subject to exceptions and the guidance provided by the formatting is not always accurate!

+### Known issues
+- ambiguous cases "ay" cases like "viheṭhayanto" where it could referer either to the "ay" long vowel or an "a" followed by a "y"
+- brāhma* words.
+- nh* exceptions: nhārū, nhāyeyya

 ### Usage of giita:
 	-c string